Notes on Theory of Distributed Systems: Space complexity

-\myChapter{The wait-free hierarchy}{2020}{} In a shared memory model, it may be possible to solve some problems using \concept{wait-free} protocols, in which any process can finish the protocol in a bounded number of steps, no matter what the other processes are doing (see Chapter~\ref{chapter-obstruction-freedom} for more on this and some variants).
+\myChapter{The wait-free hierarchy}{2026}{} In a shared memory model, it may be possible to solve some problems using \concept{wait-free} protocols, in which any process can finish the protocol in a bounded number of steps, no matter what the other processes are doing (see Chapter~\ref{chapter-obstruction-freedom} for more on this and some variants).

 The \concept{wait-free hierarchy} $h^{r}_{m}$ classifies asynchronous shared-memory object types $T$ by \concept{consensus number}, where a type $T$ has consensus number $n$ if with objects of type $T$ and atomic registers (all initialized to appropriate values\footnote{The justification for assuming that the objects can be initialized to an arbitrary state is a little tricky.
 The idea is that if we are trying to implement consensus from objects of type $T$ that are themselves implemented in terms of objects of type $S$, then it's natural to assume that we initialize our simulated type-$T$ objects to whatever states are convenient.
-Conversely, if we are using the ability of type-$T$ objects to solve $n$-process consensus to show that they can't be implemented from type-$S$ objects (which can't solve $n$-process consensus), then for both the type-$T$ and type-$S$ objects we want these claims to hold no matter how they are initialized.}) it is possible to solve wait-free consensus (i.e., agreement, validity, wait-free termination) for $n$ processes but not for $n+1$ processes.
+Conversely, if we are using the ability of type-$T$ objects to solve $n$-process consensus to show that they can't be implemented from type-$S$ objects (which can't solve $n$-process consensus), then for both the type-$T$ and type-$S$ objects we want these claims to hold no matter how they are initialized.

+If we don't like the convenient initialization assumption, we can also use the algorithm of Borowsky~\etal~\cite{BorowskyGA1994} to enforce initialization to any reachable state.
+See §\ref{section-consensus-initialization} for a discussion of how this works.}) it is possible to solve wait-free consensus (i.e., agreement, validity, wait-free termination) for $n$ processes but not for $n+1$ processes.
 The consensus number of any type is at least $1$, since $1$-process consensus requires no interaction, and may range up to $\infty$ for particularly powerful objects.